 - Good uptime record.

-Depending on user needs, experience with Cloudways features can significantly differ.
-We looked up extensive user reviews on the topic, and here are the issues with which users consistently encountered problems.
+Now regarding the cons, experience with Cloudways features can significantly differ depending on the user.
+I looked up extensive user reviews on the topic, and here are the issues with which users consistently encountered problems.

 - Pricing model.
 Cloudways utilizes a pay-as-you-go model that might seem attractive for its low prices.
 However, this can be very misleading, as prices are usually based on the smallest Cloudways server.
 So, you’re likely to end up paying more.